 The result?
 Alan raised $1,410 to support his efforts to change the lives of people in Ometepe.

 Help Me Not Live in my Car

-Glen had been living in his car in a Target parking lot, and was ready for a fresh start in life.
+Glen had been living in his car in a Target store car park and was ready for a fresh start in life.
 The only thing holding him back?
 Fear of sharing his story with his community.
-With a little support and cheering on from the GoFundMe team, Glen created a GoFundMe he was proud to share.
+With a little support and encouragement from the GoFundMe team, Glen created a GoFundMe he was proud to share.

-Here were some of the strategies Glen worked with Happiness on:
+Here were some of the strategies Glen worked on with the Customer Support team:

 - Making sure Glen’s story was descriptive, focused and clear by dividing the story into easy to understand parts.

 - Sharing the campaign with contacts from all different parts of his life.

 Glen shared via Facebook and text messages and within one month he had raised over $1,000 towards a deposit on a new place.
 Glen’s focus on hope, authenticity and his future made his campaign shine.

 Cameron is a ten-year-old with OI which causes his fragile bones to break often.
 Cameron’s Aunt Rachel wanted to brighten up his family’s life by sending Cameron to a camp with other children who suffer from this disease.
 She decided a GoFundMe was the way to do that.
 Aunt Rachel did an amazing job creating a campaign that was easy to read and meaningful.

 How did she do it?